mckoss/maze-canvas/README.md

 2. Generate all possible combinations of vertical walls.
 3. Generate all possible combinations of horizontal (floor) walls (separating the first and second row).
+4. Repeat for all the rows of the maze.
-4. Test if the maze is "perfect" (there is a unique path from every cell to every other cell).
+5. Test if the maze is "perfect" (there is a unique path from every cell to every other cell).

 # Maze Facts

-The On-Line Encyclopedia of Integer sequences lists the [number of unique mazes of size NxN (A007341)](https://oeis.org/A007341/list)  as:
+The On-Line Encyclopedia of Integer sequences lists the [number of unique mazes of size NxN (A007341)](https://oeis.org/A007341)  as:

 | N | Mazes |
 |---|---|